DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

 Applications for both primary and secondary are expected to open in autumn 2024, with training due to start in autumn 2025.

-<a href="https://educationhub.blog.gov.uk/2024/02/04/teacher-degree-apprenticeships-how-they-work-and-when-to-apply/">Find out more about teacher degree apprenticeships (TDAs)</a>.
+Find out more about [teacher degree apprenticeships (TDAs)](/train-to-be-a-teacher/teaching-degree-apprenticeships).